jreypo/dotfiles/README.md

 iTerm color schemes are mine and one taken from Adam Hawkins [dotfiles](https://github.com/ahawkins/dotfiles).

-**TODO**
+## Installation

+To install in OSX clone the repo `git clone https://github.com/jreypo/dotfiles.git` and execute `osx_setup.sh` script in folder `osx`.

+## TODO
-- Enhance OSX files
+- Enhance Linuxtdorfiles
-- Bash-it files
-- Script to automate the installation
+- Script to automate the installation in Linux